Skip to main content

 Teaching

-At the postgraduate level, I teach BCL seminars in Medical Law and Ethics, and supervise postgraduate research.
+At the postgraduate level, I have taught BCL seminars in Medical Law and Ethics, and have supervised postgraduate research.
+I have also assessed DPhil research at different stages, in relation to medical law and ethics, disability law, and legal philosophy.

 Selected Publications

-Forthcoming monograph (under contract) on selecting against disability and state neutrality
+Forthcoming monograph (under contract with Cambridge University Press) on selecting against disability and state neutrality

-Forthcoming, co-editor of edited collection (under contract) on philosophy and disability law
+Forthcoming, co-editor of edited collection (under contract with Oxford University Press) on philosophy and disability law

-Forthcoming, chapter on legal and ethical issues surrounding the treatment of infants with a life-limiting condition, in edited collection on philosophy and disability law
+Forthcoming, chapter on legal and ethical issues surrounding infants with a life-limiting condition, in above edited collection (with OUP) on philosophy and disability law

-Forthcoming, co-author of chapter on disability law and philosophical foundations, in edited collection on philosophy and disability law
+Forthcoming, co-author of chapter on disability law and philosophical foundations, in edited above collection (with OUP) on philosophy and disability law

-‘Naming and Describing Disability in Law and Medicine’ (with Jonathan Herring), Cambridge Quarterly of Healthcare Ethics, 2024
+‘Naming and Describing Disability in Law and Medicine’ (with Jonathan Herring), (2024) 33(3) Cambridge Quarterly of Healthcare Ethics 401

-‘Defending Superior Moral Status in Pregnancy: A Response to Commentaries’, Journal of Medical Ethics, 2023
+‘Defending Superior Moral Status in Pregnancy: A Response to Commentaries’ (2024) 50 Journal of Medical Ethics 31

-‘Discrimination in Abortion Law and the Message the Law is Sending: R (Crowter) v Secretary of State for Health and Social Care’, Modern Law Review, 2023
+‘Discrimination in Abortion Law and the Message the Law is Sending: R (Crowter) v Secretary of State for Health and Social Care’ (2024) 87(1) Modern Law Review 218

-‘Pregnancy and Superior Moral Status: A Proposal for Two Thresholds of Personhood’, Journal of Medical Ethics, 2023 (feature article)
+‘Pregnancy and Superior Moral Status: A Proposal for Two Thresholds of Personhood’ (2024) 50 Journal of Medical Ethics 12 (Feature Article)

 Guest Editor, special issue of The New Bioethics on ‘Prenatal Testing, Disability, and the Ethical Society’, volume 29, issue 3, 2023

-The Disabled Contract: Severe Intellectual Disability, Justice and Morality (Jonas-Sébastien Beaudry, Cambridge University Press, 2021), Modern Law Review (book review), 2022
+The Disabled Contract: Severe Intellectual Disability, Justice and Morality (Jonas-Sébastien Beaudry, Cambridge University Press, 2021) (2023) 86(1) Modern Law Review 293 (book review)

-Good Ethics and Bad Choices: The Relevance of Behavioral Economics for Medical Ethics (Jennifer S. Blumenthal-Barby, The MIT Press, 2021), The New Bioethics (book review), 2022
+Good Ethics and Bad Choices: The Relevance of Behavioral Economics for Medical Ethics (Jennifer S. Blumenthal-Barby, The MIT Press, 2021) (2022) 28(2) The New Bioethics 188 (book review)

 ‘Abortion on the Basis of a Risk of Disability: The Parents’ Interests and Shared Interests’ in AM Phillips, TC de Campos and J Herring, Philosophical Foundations of Medical Law (Oxford University Press 2019)